 Three years ago, we cut the Cable TV cord.
 We opted for Hulu, Netflix, and HBO Now.
 You get used to this world pretty quickly, and when you travel, you remember why you did it in the first place.

 Want your favorite streaming services in your hotel room?
-Well, Chromecast to the rescue!
+Well, streaming stick to the rescue!
 These are super tiny devices … I mean, look at these things:

 These devices will plug into any HDMI device.
 Isn’t that handy?
 Most hotel rooms have TVs with HDMI ports.
 I have run into one or two where they’ve disabled that port in favor of their pay-for programming.
 That’s ok.
 We have a mini-projector in our kit and it has an HDMI input.
 Problem solved!